-Remedial liabilities, including Superfund liabilities.
-As described in the tables above under "Reserves for remedial obligations," the Company had as of September 30, 2005 a total of \$148.9 million of estimated liabilities for remediation of environmental contamination, of which \$5.0 million related to the Company's landfills and \$143.9 million related to non-landfill facilities (including Superfund sites owned by third parties).
-The Company periodically evaluates potential remedial liabilities at sites that it owns or operates or to which the Company or the Sellers of the CSD assets (or the respective predecessors of the Company or the Sellers) transported or disposed of waste, including 56 Superfund sites as of September 30, 2005.
-The Company periodically reviews and evaluates sites requiring remediation, including Superfund sites, giving consideration to the nature (i.e., owner, operator, arranger, transporter or generator) and the extent (i.e., amount and nature of waste hauled to the location, number of years of site operations or other relevant factors) of the Company's (or the Sellers') alleged connection with the site, the extent (if any) to which the Company believes it may have an obligation to the Sellers to indemnify cleanup costs in connection with the site, the regulatory connection and financial ability of other named and unnamed PRPs and the nature and estimated cost of the likely remedy.
-Where the Company concludes that it is probable that a liability has been incurred and an amount can be estimated, a provision is made, based upon management's judgment and prior experience, of such estimated liability.
+Remedial liabilities, including Superfund liabilities - As described in the tables above under "Reserves for remedial obligations," the Company had as of June 30, 2005 a total of \$148.7 million of estimated liabilities for remediation of environmental contamination, of which \$4.8 million related to the Company's landfills and \$143.9 million related to non-landfill facilities (including Superfund sites owned by third parties).
+The Company periodically evaluates potential remedial liabilities at sites that it owns or operates or to which the Company or the Sellers of the CSD assets (or the respective predecessors of the Company or the Sellers) transported or disposed of waste, including 56 Superfund sites as of June 30, 2005.
+The Company periodically reviews and evaluates sites requiring remediation, including Superfund sites, giving consideration to the nature (i.e., owner, operator, arranger, transporter or generator) and the extent (i.e., amount and nature of waste hauled to the location, number of years of site operations or other relevant factors) of the Company's (or the Sellers') alleged connection with the site, the extent (if any) to which the Company believes it may have an obligation to the Sellers to indemnify cleanup costs in connection with the site, the regulatory context surrounding the site, the accuracy and strength of evidence connecting the Company (or the Sellers) to the location, the number, connection and financial ability of other named and unnamed PRPs and the nature and estimated cost of the likely remedy.
+Where the Company concludes that it is probable that a liability has been incurred, provision is made, based upon management's judgment and prior experience, for the Company's best estimate of the liability.

 Remediation liabilities are inherently difficult to estimate.
 Estimating remedial liabilities requires that the existing environmental contamination be understood.
 There is a risk that the actual quantities of contaminants differ from the results of the site investigation, and there is a risk that contaminants exist that have not been identified by the site investigation.
 In addition, the amount of remedial liabilities recorded is dependent on the remedial method selected.
 There is a risk that funds will be expended on a remedial solution that is not successful, which could result in the additional incremental costs of an alternative solution.
-Such estimates, which are subject to change, are subsequently revised if and when additional or new information becomes available.
+Such estimates, which are subject to change, are subsequently revised if and when additional information becomes available.